light-xm-zhang/china-travel/china-travel-guide/README.md

 All content is researched and compiled from publicly available travel resources, official Chinese government announcements, and first-hand traveler reports, current as of May 2026.
 Visa policies and local regulations may change — always verify with official sources before traveling.

-## License

-This project is provided for informational purposes only.
-Not affiliated with any government agency.